tamaskis/lsqcurvefit_approx-MATLAB/README.md

 # `lsqcurvefit_approx`

-Fits linear and polynomial models to data using linear least squares, and approximates nonlinear models through linearization.
+Fits linear and polynomial models to data using linear least squares and approximates nonlinear models through linearization.

 ## Syntax